baoisnotruski/rpo/rpo_content.md

 #### Talent Management Tool
 Our applicant tracking system does more than save you from bulk ordering sticky notes.
 It is a comprehensive tool that lets you organize resumes and edit applicant details so you can make recruitment a fluid process.

-# REVIEW
 #### Quick Turn-Around
 Receive talent endorsements within one week.
-With the right people managing a database of the best resumes, you can get quality recommendations at an impressive speed.
+With specialist IT recruiters, you can get quality recommendations at an impressive speed.

 #### Pay Upon Placement
 Pay only for the candidatese that you hire.
 That's 100% ROI on your hiring budget.